CoScale/docs/_docs_tools/cli/installation.md

 description: Instructions on how to install the CoScale command line interface.
 ---

-To install the CoScale command line interface we provide two different methods.
+To install the CoScale command line interface we provide three different methods.
 You can:

+* [Install the agent]({{ site.baseurl}}/agent/install) which will download the CLI tool automatically
 * [Download the binary](#download-binary) by using our install script.
 This method is advised as it requires no additional software installed.
 * [Compile from scratch](#compile-yourself) with the <a href="https://golang.org/" target="_BLANK">golang</a> compiler.